Skip to content

 vector(InputIt, InputIt) -> vector<typename iterator_traits<InputIt>::value_type>;

-C++17's CTAD does not support aggregate types.
+CTAD in C++17 does not support aggregate types.
 Aggregate types are classes with no user-declared constructors, no private/protected members, and no base classes.
-The underlying type of something like std::array is an aggregate, and it only supports CTAD because the standard library specifically wrote a deduction guide for it.
+The underlying type of std::array is an aggregate, but it supports CTAD only because the standard library specifically wrote deduction guides for it.

 cpp